 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Jail phone calls are much more costly than phone calls made at home.
+Jail phone calls are much more expensive than phone calls made at home.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but inmates should keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules, your ability to use the phone might get reduced or eliminated completely.

 Phone Number: 731-642-1672